fbacchella/ovirtcmd/README.md

 ### Capabilites

-ovcmd can enumerate and search capabilities.
+oVirtCmd can enumerate and search capabilities.

 The noun associated is `capabilities`.